Zod vs TypeBox 2026: Runtime vs Compile-Time Validation

 Choose TypeBox when:

-- Generating OpenAPI/Swagger documentation
+- Generating OpenAPI/Swagger documentation from code

 Choose Zod when:

-- Using tRPC (first-class Zod support)
+- Using tRPC (first-class Zod support throughout)

-- React Hook Form (popular Zod resolver)
+- Using React Hook Form (the Zod resolver is the most mature)

 See the live comparison